NSI’s Reflex Sympathetic Dystrophy Therapy Centers

 CRPS-2, once referred to as Causalgia, is the type in which injury to a nerve, or nerves, can be located.

-Symptoms of both types of Complex Regional Pain Syndrome (or Reflex Sympathetic Dystrophy) fluctuate in severity level and length of time.
+Symptoms of both types of Complex Regional Pain Syndrome (or Reflex Sympathetic Dystrophy) fluctuate in severity level and duration.
 While some sufferers of CRPS may experience milder symptoms that fade gradually, many people who must live with CRPS do not experience recovery and are forced to live with long-term debilitating pain.
 For these patients, RSD CRPS therapy is crucial if they are to regain their quality of life.
 Fortunately, today researchers are learning how to treat CRPS naturally.
 Better RSD treatment and CRPS treatment will help people further manage this pain syndrome.

-Prior to the advancements of regenerative medicine, the only hope for some level of relief for complex regional pain syndrome relied on physical therapy, medications (either oral or injectable), and – as a last resort – surgery, in some cases, as radical as amputation.
+Prior to advancements in regenerative medicine, the only hope for some level of relief for complex regional pain syndrome relied on physical therapy, medications (either oral or injectable), and — as a last resort — surgery, in some cases as radical as amputation.

-However, regenerative techniques like stem cell therapy are revolutionizing how the treatment of complex regional pain syndrome is approached.
-Over the past several decades stem cell therapies have advanced exponentially, ushering in safe, effective, and fully ethical methods that have changed the face of a growing list of disease treatments.
-Today, diseases, injuries, and chronic disorders as varied as COPD, joint injury, arthritis, heart conditions, and multiple sclerosis are being treated through stem cell therapy.
+However, regenerative techniques such as stem cell therapy for CRPS are revolutionizing how dealing with complex regional pain syndrome is approached.
+Over the past several decades, stem cell therapies have advanced exponentially, ushering in safe, effective, and ethical methods that have changed the face of a growing list of disease therapies.
+Today, diseases, injuries, and chronic disorders as varied as COPD, joint injury, arthritis, heart conditions, and multiple sclerosis are being helped through stem cell therapy.

-As an FDA guidelines-compliant medical clinic, every NSI CRPS therapy center (every NSI Stem Cell center) uses only stem cells derived from the patient to be treated.
-Stem cells are omnipotent packets of potential that circulate throughout the body and await chemical signaling to become whatever type of cell is needed for repair, regeneration, replication, or replacement.
-Regardless of the kind of cell … skin, bone, organ, blood, nerve, neuron, muscle, or cartilage…stem cells become whatever is needed.
-Stem cells not only restore tissue, muscles and brain matter; they also combat inflammation and disease.
+As an FDA guidelines-compliant medical clinic, every NSI CRPS therapy center (every NSI Stem Cell center) uses only stem cells derived from the patient who is to receive therapy for CRPS.
+Stem cells are multipotent packets of potential that circulate throughout the body and await chemical signaling to become whatever type of cell is needed for repair, regeneration, replication, or replacement.
+Bone marrow-derived stem cells become whatever is needed.
+Stem cells not only restore tissue, muscles, and brain matter; they also combat inflammation and disease.
 Their adaptability makes them perfect for use in complex regional pain syndrome treatment, including stem cell therapy for pain as well as stem cell therapy for neuropathy.

 Unfortunately, patients can’t just take some sort of stem cell pills to see results.
-However, the stem cell harvesting technique at NSI is minimally invasive and done on an outpatient basis.
-The body has an abundant store of stem cells that is suspended in the fatty layer that lies just below the skin.
-These are called adipose stem cells, and they are not only plentiful and easily accessed, they are a particularly potent type of stem cell.
+However, the stem cell harvesting technique at an NSI CRPS therapy center is minimally invasive and done on an outpatient basis.
+The body has an abundant store of stem cells suspended in bone marrow and they are easily obtained with a 10 minute aspiration.

-If the patient chooses bone marrow therapy for RSD, a small sample of bone marrow is all that is needed for a treatment.
-This sample is generally harvested from the patient’s thigh, hip, buttock, or abdomen using a local anesthetic.
-From start to finish, a treatment is done in a matter of hours.
-There is no risk of the body rejecting the treatment since the stem cells are the patient’s own.
+If the patient chooses bone marrow therapy for RSD, a small sample of bone marrow is all that is needed.
+This sample is generally harvested from the patient’s hip using a local anesthetic.
+From start to finish, therapy for CRPS is done in a matter of hours.
+There is no risk of the body rejecting the therapy since the stem cells are the patient’s own.
 And there is no post-procedure recovery time required.

 Who Are The Most Likely Candidates To Get Complex Regional Pain Syndrome?

-Complex regional pain syndrome can affect all ages, genders and races.
+Complex regional pain syndrome can affect all ages, genders, and races.
 However, it is more commonly found in women and, on average, arises in people of approximately forty years of age.
-People in their senior years rarely exhibit CRPS/RDS, and children five years old and under don’t suffer from it.
+People in their senior years rarely exhibit CRPS/RSD, and children five years old and under don’t suffer from it.
 Though it can appear in children after the age of five, it is exceptionally unusual to see it before a child reaches ten years old.
 However, complex regional pain syndrome/reflex sympathetic dystrophy does appear in teens.
 If you have a history of any of the symptoms found below, call one of our CRPS therapy centers (an NSI Stem Center) today for a no cost consult.
 We know how to treat CRPS naturally.

 Our bone marrow-derived stem cell therapies for CRPS/RSD conditions are an innovative therapy practiced in the United States that is safe and effective.* Protracted pain is primary among the symptoms of complex regional pain syndrome/reflex sympathetic dystrophy.
 For many, the pain is severe enough to create disability.
-It can be experienced in a number of ways – as a sharp, painful prickling like being stabbed with needles, as an intense, fiery, burning, or a debilitating, intense, pressure as though an arm or leg is squeezed in a vise-like grip.
+It can be experienced in a number of ways: as a sharp, painful prickling like being stabbed with needles, as an intense, fiery, burning, or as a debilitating, intense, pressure as though an arm or leg were being squeezed in a vise-like grip.
 RSD is also found among joint pain causes.

 - Mottling in skin tone